arangodb-foxx/grafana-connector/README.md

 that contain two attribute `time` and `value`.
 The attribute `time` is a timestamp expressed as milliseconds since 1.1.1970.
 The attribute `value` must be a number.

-Note that the query is not a complete AQl.
-In the current example a filter and return will automatically be added so that the final query is
+Note that the query is not a complete AQL query.
+In the following example a `FILTER` and `RETURN` are automatically added so that the final query is

     FOR data IN RANGE(1641643318607, 1641816118607, 120000)